bkownacki1/CS3398-Kree-F2019/README.txt

     - Whole group seemed optimistic about new ideas and excited to learn about them rather than wanting to take the easy way.

     - Documenting what we did was difficult because in this first phase most of us did mostly research.
 This should get better in the next phase when research won't be as necessary and all progress should come in the form of code.

+    - This was a difficult time but i think moving foward it should go better.

   Individual: